Network mergers and acquisitions are processes that can be seen in any type of business.

 Wrong business requirement gathering and design analysis, definitely lead to catastrophic failures.

-Business and network analysis and technical information gathering are the key steps and there are many questions which need to be asked and answered should be well understood.
+Business and network analysis and technical information gathering are the key steps and there are many questions that need to be asked and answered should be well understood.

-Network mergers and acquisitions is also called as Network integration.
+Network mergers and acquisitions are also called Network integration.

 Below are the key points for any type of network mergers and acquisitions projects.

-What type of WAN, LAN and DC infrastructure each network is using, Is any VPN solution deployed on the WAN, is there a traffic engineering requirement on WAN or DC, Is IPv6 supported on any of the companies?
-Is there any single point of failure and what will be the high availability requirement of merged network?
+What type of WAN, LAN, and DC infrastructure each network is using, Is any VPN solution deployed on the WAN, is there a traffic engineering requirement on WAN or DC, and Is IPv6 supported by any of the companies?
+Is there any single point of failure and what will be the high availability requirement of the merged network?

 What is the convergence time of the network and what is the required convergence time of any single component failure?
 (You shouldn’t design the network for multiple failures)

 As you can see there are so many questions that should be asked and noted during the business analysis.
 This is the most time-consuming step of any network design but definitely worth doing it properly to avoid any future problems and have the best network design.

 Analyzing the design for network mergers and acquisitions is not different from analyzing the design for the greenfield network.
 Application and business requirement is always the most important, and technology is second.
 Alternative technologies always can be found.

 Physical location selection is very important.
 As you will see later in the post, some of the sites can be decommissioned for operational cost savings.
 After deciding the locations which will be used, by extending the current WAN connections companies can start to reach each other.